AlexadeZ17/AlexadeZ17/README.md

 👉This competition focused on giving solutions aiming to solve SDG 7 (Afordable and Clean Energy).
 Along with my teammate, Andrei Dumitrache, we created a Genetic Algorithm from scratch that could find the optimal combination of 3 renewable energy resources 🌱 that could give the most energy without overpassing a given budget 💰.

   We submitted our code along with a paper explaining our solution, how and why we decided to do everything we decided to do.
 We were awarded with the **2nd Place Hunter Hub University of Calgary Entrepeneurship Award** and **3rd Place Let's Talk Science Analythics Award**

+  You can find the repo with all the code and our submitted paper [here](https://github.com/AlexadeZ17/STEMFellowship_Alex_Andrei)

 </details>